OLSAS – Osgoode Hall Law School (York University)

 - lack of accommodation for a disability that impeded LSAT performance

 - illness/death of a parent or close family member

-Osgoode aspires to admit an entering class that is enriched by contributions from perspectives and experiences that fully reflect the diversity of the Canadian population.
+Osgoode aspires to admit an entering class that is enriched by perspectives and experiences that fully reflect the diversity of the Canadian population.
 Diversity factors extend beyond equity factors to include considerations that may not be related to systemic barriers to equal access to education.
 Particular attention is paid to exceptional personal characteristics or experiences that are under-represented in the Osgoode student body or in the legal profession.
 Examples of candidate experiences include the following:

 - place of residence (e.g., where you lived as a child)

 - cultural background

 - other special skills, talents or experiences that have produced a distinct intellectual perspective

 You must provide at least 2 letters of reference.
 We strongly recommend you provide at least 1 academic letter.
 The other reference may be academic or non-academic.

 Please select referees who have extensive personal knowledge of you and are in a position to make statements concerning your academic capabilities, character, personal qualities, employment performance and/or volunteer capacity, as well as special circumstances, if applicable.

 Letters of reference must be confidential and submitted directly by the referee to OLSAS.